jayantasamaddar/quick-reference/aws/elb/README.md

 ### NLB: Overview

-**Working mechanism:**

-1. Your client makes a request to your application.
-2. The load balancer receives the request either directly or through an endpoint for private connectivity (via AWS PrivateLink).
-3. The listeners in your load balancer receive requests of matching protocol and port, and route these requests based on the default action that you specify.
-You can use a TLS listener to offload the work of encryption and decryption to your load balancer.
-4. Healthy targets in one or more target groups receive traffic according to the flow hash algorithm.

 **Characteristics:**

 - Network Load Balancer (Layer 4 - Transport Layer) allows to:

   - Forward UDP or TCP traffic to your instances
   - Handle millions of requests per second
-  - Less latency ~100 ms (vs 400 ms for ALB)
+  - Less latency: `~100 ms` (vs ~400 ms for ALB)

-- Unlike ALB, which provides only static DNS name, NLB provides both static DNS name and static IP.
+- Unlike ALB, which provides only static DNS name, **NLB provides both static DNS name and static IP**.
 NLB has **one static IP per AZ** and supports assigning Elastic IP (helpful for whitelisting specific IP).
 The reason being that AWS wants your Elastic Load Balancer to be accessible using a static endpoint, even if the underlying infrastructure that AWS manages changes.
 - NLBs are used for extreme performance, TCP or UDP traffic.
 - Not included in the AWS Free Tier

+**Working mechanism:**

+1. Your client makes a request to your application.
+2. The load balancer receives the request either directly or through an endpoint for private connectivity (via AWS PrivateLink).
+3. The listeners in your load balancer receive requests of matching protocol and port, and route these requests based on the default action that you specify.
+You can use a TLS listener to offload the work of encryption and decryption to your load balancer.
+4. Healthy targets in one or more target groups receive traffic according to the flow hash algorithm.

 ---